-How to Quickly Get Rid of House Flies & Fruit Flies
+How To Quickly Get Rid of House Flies and Fruit Flies

 Flies are one of the most common house pests in the world.
 From houseflies and cluster flies to fruit flies, they can invade your space quickly, especially when the weather is warm during the spring and summer.
 While flies don’t bite, they can transfer more than 100 different pathogens, including salmonellosis, typhoid, and tuberculosis.
 They can contaminate food surfaces by spreading disease picked up on their legs and mouths when feeding on trash and feces.
 Plus, they defecate constantly.
 They might not cause you direct harm, but they aren’t exactly the best house guests to have around.

 Why Do I Have So Many Flies in My House